 There are ways you can enjoy the best

 Vegas shows without breaking the bank account, so to speak.
 Discounted Vegas show

 More on free stuff in Vegas: a toolkit

 In the ‘good old days’ you would get so

 much ‘free stuff’ as a way to be lured in by all Vegas casinos, since they would do anything to get you into the

 door and gamble.
 In those days you could get free fancy meals

 pretty much anywhere, free fancy rooms pretty much anywhere, free champagne and so on.
 Today things are very different; they don’t need to lure you in like before

 since Vegas has become a magnetic attraction per se and people are flocking no matter what.
-However, there are many ways you can get still get lots of free stuff in
+However, there are still many ways you can get still get lots of free stuff in

 1 - The first thing to do when you